karlnapf/shogun-wiki/Example_Generation.md

 Running the parser requires python and python-ply (included with many python distributions).

 ### Translating all examples in “examples/“ folder
 Running the following command will translate all programs in the “examples/” folder and generate translation for each target language.
 The translations are put in a new “outputs/“ folder.
-(You may also specify specific targets to translate to - run `$ ./generate.py --help` for more info)
+(You may also specify what targets to translate - run `$ ./generate.py --help` for more info):

 ```
 $ ./generate.py --input examples --output outputs